 As you well know, there is more to a good blog than just the name.
 The most important aspect of any blog is the engaging your readers.
 Without that, your blog will struggle to prosper.
 Plan your blog content right at the start and you’ll help ensure your future success.

-I have created a free 7-day course that shows you how to create content that converts, aka content that gets you more subscribers and generates more income.
 Trust me, without good content, your blog is doomed to be one of the 95% of blogs that never get updated.